Space Shuttle external tank: Liquid hydrogen tank

 The 70 ft, 17 in liquid oxygen feedline runs externally along the right side of the liquid hydrogen tank up and into the intertank.
 Two 5 in diameter re-pressurization lines run beside it.
 One supplies hydrogen gas to the liquid hydrogen tank and the other supplies oxygen gas to the liquid oxygen tank.
 They are used to maintain the ullage pressure in each tank during the launch.

 The LH_{2} tank is the bottom portion of the ET.
 The tank is constructed of four cylindrical barrel sections, a forward dome, and an aft dome.
-The barrel sections are joined together by five major ring frames.
+The barrel sections are joined by five major ring frames.
 These ring frames receive and distribute loads.
 The forward dome-to-barrel frame distributes the loads applied through the intertank structure and is also the flange for attaching the LH_{2} tank to the intertank.
 The aft major ring receives orbiter-induced loads from the aft orbiter support struts and SRB-induced loads from the aft SRB support struts.
 The remaining three ring frames distribute orbiter thrust loads and LOX feedline support loads.
 Loads from the frames are then distributed through the barrel skin panels.
 The LH_{2} tank has a volume of 53488 cuft at 29.3 psi and -423 F (cryogenic).